 The Company reviews the values assigned to long-lived assets, including property and certain intangible assets, to determine whether events and circumstances have occurred which indicate that the remaining estimated useful lives may warrant revision or that the remaining balances may not be recoverable.
 In such reviews, undiscounted cash flows associated with these assets are compared with their carrying value to determine if a write-down to fair value is required.
-During 2012, 2011, and 2010, the Company did not recognize any impairment charges associated with its long-lived or intangible assets.
+During 2013, 2012, and 2011, the Company did not recognize any impairment charges associated with its long-lived or intangible assets.
+As of December 31, 2013, the Company's intangible assets are fully amortized.